 It occurs to me, I don’t have an About Me page.
-Initially I didn’t bother because I figured, who really cares?!
-Then I realised every time I visit someone’s blog I like to read their About Me page, so I decided to write one.
-Here’s a brief summary of my life.
+Initially I didn’t bother because I figured, who cares?!
+Then I realised when I visit blogs I like About Me pages, so I wrote one.

 In 2008 I started preparing for the end of my music and teaching career by completing a Masters in Journalism.
-My focus is now on continuing to write about mental health issues, redefining myself as a writer rather than a musician (I’m currently penning a memoir and a few other projects), and figuring out how to earn a bit of money to support our little family.
+My focus is now on writing about mental health issues, redefining myself as a writer rather than a musician (I’m penning a memoir and a few other projects), and figuring out how to earn a bit of money to support our little family.

 That’s exactly how I look every single day that I put on my favourite clothes, have professional hair and makeup artists doll me up, and find a professional photographer to capture my likeness with perfect lighting, and post-editing of my frown lines.
 Other than that, I usually look like the photos scattered through the rest of this blog.
 But I just happen to really, really like this photo.

 Don’t be shy.
 Say hello!